An Axiom System for Feedback Centralities: Main results

 Graph $G^*$ in Figure~\ref{figure:proof_1} is a cycle graph corresponding to some Euler cycle in graph $G''$.
 Here, nodes $v_i, v'_i, \dots$ correspond to node $v_i$ in $G''$.
 We define node weights in a way that nodes corresponding to node $v_i$ sum up to $b(v_i)$.
 The construction of the cycle graph is complete.

 Let us determine the number of nodes in $G^*$.
-In graph $G''$ node $v_i$ has $N \cdot KP_{v_i}(G)$ outgoing edges.
-Hence, in $G^*$ there are $N \cdot KP_{v_i}(G)$ nodes corresponding to node $v_i$.
-Since the sum of Katz prestige of all nodes in $G$ is equal to the sum of node weights, i.e., $1$, we get that there are $N$ nodes in graph $G^*$.
+In graph $G''$ node $v_i$ has $N \cdot SI_{v_i}(G)$ outgoing edges.
+Hence, in $G^*$ there are $N \cdot SI_{v_i}(G)$ nodes corresponding to node $v_i$.
+Since the sum of Seeley index of all nodes in $G$ is equal to the sum of node weights, i.e., $1$, we get that there are $N$ nodes in graph $G^*$.
 In our example, there are indeed $13$ nodes in $G^*$ and $4$ nodes correspond to node $v_4$.

 Now, from CY, we know that according to $F$ every node in $G^*$ has the same centrality equal to $1/N$.
 It is easy to verify that if we merge using proportional combining for every node $v_i$ all nodes corresponding to $v_i$ we will obtain graph $G$.
-Based on NC this implies that node $v_i$ has centrality in $G$ equal to $N \cdot KP_{v_i}(G) \cdot 1/N = KP_{v_i}(G)$ which concludes the proof.
+Based on NC this implies that node $v_i$ has centrality in $G$ equal to $N \cdot SI_{v_i}(G) \cdot 1/N = SI_{v_i}(G)$ which concludes the proof.

 So far, we considered out-regular graphs and four axioms: LOC, ED, NC and CY.
-Here is where the proof splits: \begin{itemize} \item If $F$ satisfies EM, then it is equal to Katz prestige for every graph; it is easy to see that every graph can be made out-regular if we divide weights of outgoing edges of every node by its outdegree (Lemma~\ref{lemma:kp:all-graphs}). \item If $F$ satisfies EC, then it is equal to Eigenvector centrality for every graph; here, more detail analysis is required, as the EC operation changes weights of both outgoing and incoming edges (Lemma~\ref{lemma:ev:all-graphs}). \end{itemize}
+Here is where the proof splits: \begin{itemize} \item If $F$ satisfies EM, then it is equal to Seeley index for every graph; it is easy to see that every graph can be made out-regular if we divide weights of outgoing edges of every node by its outdegree (Lemma~\ref{lemma:si:all-graphs}). \item If $F$ satisfies EC, then it is equal to Eigenvector centrality for every graph; here, more detail analysis is required, as the EC operation changes weights of both outgoing and incoming edges (Lemma~\ref{lemma:ev:all-graphs}). \end{itemize}

 Now, let us turn our attention to PageRank and Katz centrality.
 We have the following results:

 \begin{theorem} A centrality measure defined on $\mathcal{G}$ satisfies LOC, ED, NC, EM and BL if and only if it is PageRank for some decay factor $a$ (Equation~\eqref{eq:walk:pr}). \end{theorem}